 In the 1970s, the nursing-home industry came under criticism for the substandard conditions at many facilities, and legislation was passed at the state and federal levels to clean up shoddy practices.
 By 2000, the nursing-home industry was bringing in $100 billion annually and taking care of 25 percent of those 85 and older.

 Despite more stringent regulation, nursing homes have continued to bear a stigma of being "warehouses" for senior citizens.
-The Henry J. Kaiser Family Foundation reports that around 96 percent of facilities have deficiencies that threaten the health and safety of residents.
-As an alternative, seniors who are not fully independent but do not need constant nursing care may live in an assisted living community.
-The term "assisted living facility" is the most widely-used term for a common kind of state-licensed care center, although licensing boards vary on terminology.
+The Henry J. Kaiser Family Foundation reports that around 93 percent of facilities have deficiencies that threaten the health and safety of residents, as of 2011.
+As an alternative, seniors who are not fully independent but do not need constant nursing care may live in an assisted-living community.
+The term "assisted-living facility" is the most widely-used term for a common kind of state-licensed care center, although licensing boards vary on terminology.
 Some facilities, especially those that are older, resemble a hotel in that they offer a private or semi-private room and have central facilities for food preparation and dining.
 Bathrooms may be shared.
 Newer facilities are more likely to offer private apartments that have their own kitchens and bathrooms.